 Much is said about the days of Genesis 1; much of this muchness is about explaining that they aren't days as we know them.
 But this presents massive theological problems, which seem to be put to one side.

-If you make the days figurative you dehistoricize the creation, removing it from our flow of time, and you depersonalize it, removing God from our world.
+If you make the days figurative you dehistoricize the creation, removing it from our time-line, and you depersonalize it, removing God from our world.

 In denying the creation account really happened, you mean that something else happened, and it is this something else that defines and expresses what is truly real and denominates every aspect of our being and nature.
 Whence the information about this 'something else'?